cgps-discovery/amrfinder-review/README.md

 ## Curated_mechanisms.json

-`Curated mechanisms.json` is a json file that details rules for filtering and adjusting AMRFinder results.
+`curated_mechanisms.json` is a json file that details rules for filtering and adjusting AMRFinder results.
 The master copy is in the root of this repo.
 As part of deployment it is compied to the docker folder, but this is a copy.
-You should make all changes to `/curated mechanisms.json` only.
+You should make all changes to `/curated_mechanisms.json` only.

 The format of the file is a list of lists, e.g.: